citp/privacy-policy-historical/w/wh/wha/whatifsports.com.md

-> *The following text is extracted and transformed from the whatifsports.com privacy policy that was archived on 2008-12-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216170323id_/http%3A//whatifsports.com/locker/privacy.shtm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the whatifsports.com privacy policy that was archived on 2009-09-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090907131650id_/http%3A//www.whatifsports.com/locker/privacy.shtm) for the most accurate reproduction.*

 # WhatIfSports.com: Privacy Statement

-## WhatIfSports Statement of Privacy

 The Internet is an amazing tool.
 It has the power to change the way we live, and we're starting to see that potential today.
 With only a few mouse-clicks, you can follow the news, look up facts, buy goods and services, and communicate with others from around the world--even people you might never have met.
 It's important to WhatIfSports.com to help its customers retain their privacy when they take advantage of all the Internet has to offer.